 First, it is so important that people of the sleepy and comfortable Western world understand that this was a theocracy, and most importantly, these newly ordained priests represented the apex of the theocracy, long before kings came around.
 They experienced the highest level of God’s holiness, which must not be trifled with.
 God’s manifest presence must be taken seriously.

 But why did God act so lethally?
 Moses quoted a saying that Aaron and his two sons knew.

 That was the theocratic, religious law, and Aaron’s two sons knew it.
 They broke it, and they suffered the ultimate consequence.

 Second, God implemented the death penalty for law-breaking that we do not implement today.
-So there is a cultural difference, but as noted let’s not be chronological snobs and always think we’re better (see the third point, below).
+So there is a cultural difference, but let’s not be chronological snobs and always think we’re better (see the third point, below).
 In the tabernacle in the wilderness, it is about holy living.
 God’s judgment was not about lashing out irrationally, though it was immediate; rather, God acted as the judge.
 He evaluated the public sins of these most holy priests and implemented the death penalty.
 But it is not emotional or a blind fury.